 A major value of this study is that it will be conducted in a similar time frame as the water quality collections.
 This protocol provides a more meaningful basis to examine relationships that exist between these data sets, and for evaluations to other data sets in the Chesapeake Bay Program.
-Results obtained from phytoplankton, productivity, and picoplankton monitoring will have specific relevance and value to objectives of several Chesapeake Bay Program sub-committees.
-This study may provide information that can be used to study long-term trends of population growth, productivity, and eutrophic status.
+Results obtained from phytoplankton, and picoplankton monitoring will have specific relevance and value to objectives of several Chesapeake Bay Program sub-committees.
+This study may provide information that can be used to study long-term trends of population growth, and eutrophic status.
 Additional information will be available on the presence and location of toxic and bloom producing phytoplankton, in addition to the abundance of picoplankton.

-C. STUDY DESIGN:

-1. Project Dates:
+- C. STUDY DESIGN: - 1.
+Project Dates:

-The time period for this study is from July 1, 2009 through June 30, 2010.
-Field collections for phytoplankton, picoplankton and productivity measurements will be from January 2009 through December 2009 in the mainstem and from March 2009 - October 2009 in the tributaries of the Bay.
+The time period for this study is from July 1, 2010 through June 30, 2011.
+In the Bay field collections for phytoplankton and picoplankton measurements will be from July 2010 through June 2011 and in the 4 Bay tributaries from July 2010 to October 2010, and March 2011 to June 2011.